5 Potential Negative Caffeine Effects You Should Be Aware Of

 Although Americans drink nearly half of all coffee consumed in a day, we must also consider that it is one of the largest nations in the world.

-Negative effect of too much coffee
+negative effect of too much coffee

 Recently we wrote an article revealing which country consumes the most coffee.
 Among the 30 countries included in this list, the United States was only 21st on this list.
 The award for the highest amount of coffee consumed by a nation goes to Finland, followed by Norway and the Netherlands.